Standing Tall (song): Background, content recording

-Billie Jo Spears was at the height of his career recording for United Artists Records in the seventies and early eighties.
+Billie Jo Spears was at the height of her career recording for United Artists Records in the seventies and early eighties.
 She topped the country charts with 1975's "Blanket on the Ground" and had three additional top ten singles.
 A series of songs reached the country top 20 during this period as well.
 Among her chart singles was 1980's "Standing Tall".
 The song was co-written by Ben Peters and Larry Butler.
 In a 1980 interview, Butler explained that he spent more time as a record producer than a songwriter.
 However, he found the time to pen "Standing Tall".

 Spears had been known for recording songs that had themes about female survivors and women asserting themselves.
 "Standing Tall" described a woman who chooses to walk away from a failed relationship.
 She first recorded the track in August 1978 for her studio album that year titled Love Ain't Gonna Wait for Us.
 When it was decided the song would be released as a single, it was re-recorded one year later in July 1979.
 Specifically, it was cut at the Jack Clement Recording Studio in Nashville, Tennessee.
 The session was also produced by Larry Butler.